QuanHoangNgoc/Vehicle-Tracking-Using-YOLOv5-DeepSORT/README.md

 - `--min_conf`: Minimum confidence for detection.
 - `--min_iou`: Minimum IoU for detection.

-If you need guideline, follow this [kaggle_notebook](https://www.kaggle.com/code/quanhoangngoc/demo-counting/notebook)
+If you need a guideline, follow this [kaggle_notebook](https://www.kaggle.com/code/quanhoangngoc/demo-counting/notebook)

 ### **🏅 Achievements**
 - **High Precision and Recall**: The YOLOv5 models fine-tuned on the AIC-HCMC-2020 dataset demonstrate exceptional performance.